node-class-may-2023/ComIT_Node/javascript.md

 ```

 * We see in this examples that we increment and assign the result to the variable
-* The increment and decrement operators are great but we can only add or substract by one
+* The increment and decrement operators are great but we can only add or subtract by one
 * We can use different assignment operators to do this task for different operations
 * Assignment operators:
   * `+=` Addition assignment